-During the first 6 months, a Focused Professional Practice Evaluation/FPPE, as delineated in the Stony Brook University Hospital FPPE policy, will be conducted for practitioners who are initially granted clinical privileges.
+A Focused Professional Practice Evaluation/FPPE, as delineated in the Stony Brook University Hospital FPPE policy, will be conducted for practitioners who are initially granted clinical privileges.

 Any requests for new privileges by practitioners currently on staff will require a review by the respective division chief (if applicable), credentials committee and chief of service.
 Any new privileges granted, will require a Focused Professional Practice Evaluation/FPPE as defined in the Stony Brook University Hospital FPPE policy.